-If the PhD candidate in the context of the doctoral project makes a patentable invention, the university must be notified about the invention in writing without undue delay, in accordance with Section 5 of the Act respecting the right to employees' inventions.
+If the PhD candidate in the context of the doctoral project makes a patentable invention, the university must be notified about the invention in writing without undue delay, in accordance with Section 5 of the Employees' Inventions Act.
 Pursuant to Section 4; cf. Section 6, first and second paragraphs of the same Act, the university has the right to demand that the rights to the invention be transferred to the university.
 If the invention has come about in collaboration with a supervisor, the PhD candidate and the supervisor shall together determine their respective shares in the patentable invention.

-Notwithstanding the foregoing, the candidate has the right to publish the invention on the terms set out in Section 6, third paragraph of the Act respecting the right to employees' inventions in exceptional cases.
+Notwithstanding the foregoing, the candidate has the right to publish the invention on the terms set out in Section 6, third paragraph of the Employees' Inventions Act in exceptional cases.
 The right to publish also applies to the candidate's supervisor where an invention is produced jointly, and the rights of the candidate or any third party do not prevent such publication.